_____ Piet Mulders _____

 the effect of the nuclear environment on hadron properties.

-In the field of high energy scattering processes he made a systematic study
+In the field of high energy scattering processes his group made a systematic

 pointing out the way in which correlation between momenta and spins can be